-How Does a Robot Vacuum Cleaner Work ?
+How Does A Robot Vacuum Cleaner Work ?

 The robot vacuum cleaner is an automated floor cleaner that cleans floors with minimal human supervision.
 It lessens our chores and makes tidying up the house much easier.